RedisLabs/redislabs-docs/content/rc/how-to/all-memcached-cloud.md

 ---
 Follow the instructions below to use flush_all.

-## flush_all for SASL Protected Memcached Enterprise Cloud Databases
+## flush_all for SASL protected Memcached Enterprise cloud databases

 If your resource has SASL authentication enabled, you can't use nc command or telnet to run flush_all on your Memcached Enterprise Cloud